Don’t panic if you or most of your Karate students are older…

 What you’ll read in this article shows you what’s the period of life where your Karatekas can have the greatest results in Flexibility development…

-… But it doesn’t mean that they can improve outside that age!!!
+… But it doesn’t mean they can’t improve outside that age!!!

-But it’s also important that you know what’s the age where Stretching can be a major part of your students’ training.
+But it’s also important that you know the age where Stretching must

 So they don’t waste a critical period to develop such a hard skill as Flexibility… And so relevant for Karate!

 Mobility/Flexibility & Youth Physical Development Model

 The YPD-Model recommends Mobility/Flexibility should be a crucial part of any sport.
 In Karate, it’s definitely very important, so your students can have great Jodan Geri, Shiko Dachi, Neko Ashi Dachi, etc. It’s important your students approximate as much as possible the required maximal Range-of-Motion of each technique.

 The YPD-Model proposes Middle Childhood (5-11 years old) as the most important period to incorporate Flexibility and Mobility training.

 Note: It’s important to you to know this Model didn’t come from an enlightened head who built a fancy theory at his/her home… The proposed ages come out from scientific evidence.

 Having this critical information in your hands doesn’t make you rethink your Kids’ classes?
 Between 5 and 11 years old should you replace Stretching by more Punching technical refinement?
 Can’t they privilege the last one, a few years later?
 It’s your decision, but, at least, think about it.